I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 Image for post

-The anonymity in the newsroom accentuates the journalists’ work, where detective protagonists often remain as the grey eminence.
+The anonymity in the newsroom accentuates the journalists’ work, in which detective protagonists often remain as grey eminence.

-When Charles Foster Kane starts his presidential campaign, we are witnessing a Metropolis-like vast landscape that depicts the audience eager to listen to his speech.
+When Charles Foster Kane starts his gubernatorial campaign, we witness a vast, Metropolis-like landscape that depicts the audience eager to listen to his speech.
 This is where Welles’s genius comes into play: this is a still photo.
 Hundreds of holes were pricked in and lighting was used to create the illusion of movement.
-Inside a film, which itself is an illusion of movement for human eyes.
+Inside a film, which is itself is an illusion of movement for the human eye.

 The audience that watches Kane is a still photograph.
 Holes were poked into the photograph with the light showing through.